 Maintaining good oral hygiene is an important part of your orthodontic treatment.
 Your braces, bands, wires, and retainers can trap food debris and make it tricky to remove plaque with brushing and flossing.
 Practicing careful dental hygiene after eating is the best way to avoid plaque accumulation, tooth decay, and gum disease.
-Follow these oral hygiene tips for braces patients, and consult Dr. Baharak at Smiles For Life Orthodontics in Park Slope if you have more questions.
+Follow these oral hygiene tips for braces patients, and consult Dr. Fooladi at Smiles 4 Life Orthodontics in Park Slope if you have more questions.

 Strive to brush your teeth four times each day to get rid of food particles that can build up in your teeth and braces.
 Aim to brush after breakfast, after lunch or right after school, after dinner, and at bedtime.